colah/ByronTrialNotes/day7.md

 * What in June?
  *
 * Special duties
- * Intellignece.
+ * Intelligence.
 * Became aware of Sonne?
  * Yes.
 * Explain your duties with regard to Sonne and his home?
  * I was aware of Mr. Sonne leading up to it.
  * I was told that morning that it was possible the search warrant would be executed.
- * Disussion of rules, superies.
+ * Discussion of rules, superies.
  * Normal day until
  * Once the search warrant was signed, we were going to arrest Mr. Sonne.
  * He was supposed to be arrested before the search warrant was executed.